Rufo (footballer)

-Rubén Herráiz Alcaraz (born 13 January 1993), commonly known as Rufo, is a Spanish footballer who plays as a forward.
+Rubén Herráiz Alcaraz (born 13 January 1993), commonly known as Rufo, is a Spanish footballer who plays as a forward for Andorran club FC Santa Coloma.

 Club career

 Born in Barcelona, Catalonia, Rufo finished his graduation with RCD Espanyol.
 In July 2012 he moved to Málaga CF, being assigned to the reserves in Tercera División.

 On 31 July 2015, Rufo returned to the Pericos, signing a two-year contract with the B-side in Segunda División B, with Málaga holding a buy-back clause in the first year.
 He made his first team debut on 3 December 2015, coming on as a late substitute for Burgui in a 1–1 Copa del Rey away draw against Levante UD.

 On 10 July 2017, free agent Rufo joined RCD Mallorca, freshly relegated to the third division.

 On 14 August 2018 he signed an 18 month contract with Norwegian side Sandefjord.